If you’re new to TEFL, then also check out our introduction to teaching English abroad with TEFL article!

 Again, be sure to maintain your online presence as this is the primary method used these days for students to find teachers.

-Once you have some experience under your belt and you feel like taking your TEFL teaching to the next level, you can start to offer intensive exam preparation courses for international exams, such as TOEFL; IELTS; FCE; PCE and many, many more.
-Students take these exams for all sorts of reasons, but the most common reasons are work, study and travel and they require teaching and practice that is tailored to their needs, their exam deadline and of course, the exam requirements.
-I love this type of teaching as you get to sit down with you students and figure out their goals and objectives, then after 1 to 3 months enjoy the feeling of seeing them pass their exams and achieve those goals.
+Once you have some experience under your belt and you feel like taking your TEFL teaching to the next level, you can start to offer intensive exam preparation courses for international exams, such as TOEFL; IELTS; FCE; PCE, and many, many more.
+Students take these exams for all sorts of reasons, but the most common reasons are work, study, and travel and they require teaching and practice that is tailored to their needs, their exam deadline, and of course, the exam requirements.
+I love this type of teaching as you get to sit down with your students and figure out their goals and objectives, then after 1 to 3 months enjoy the feeling of seeing them pass their exams and achieve those goals.
 It’s a great feeling and makes it feel worthwhile!

 Are you ready to change your life by earning money while you travel?